MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 Following these guides will apply Zero Trust principles to your connectivity resources.
 However, there are application-based considerations to make as well, such as with web application firewalls.

-You can review the [Zero-trust network for web applications](/azure/architecture/example-scenario/gateway/application-gateway-before-azure-firewall) reference architecture, as well as use the [Zero Trust deployment plans with Microsoft Azure](/security/zero-trust/apply-zero-trust-azure-services-overview) for references for how to apply these network principles to your Azure workloads that are deployed to your landing zones.
+You can review the [Zero-trust network for web applications](/azure/architecture/example-scenario/gateway/application-gateway-before-azure-firewall) reference architecture to understand how to apply Zero Trust principles to application delivery.
+For more hands on guidance on configuring workloads with secure networking,use the [Zero Trust deployment plans with Microsoft Azure](/security/zero-trust/apply-zero-trust-azure-services-overview).

 ### Visibility, Automation, and Orchestration Pillar

 The [Visibility, Automation, and Orchestration Pillar Pillar](/security/zero-trust/deploy/visibility-automation-orchestration) has deployment objectives focused on establishing visibility, enabling automation, and enabling additional controls through continual improvement.

-Because the [Azure Landing Zone reference implementations](../../enterprise-scale/implementation.md#reference-implementation) contains deployments of [Mircosoft Sentinel](/azure/sentinel/overview), they can help you quickly establish visibility in to your Azure environment.
-However, true zero trust visibility requires additional connections with Entra ID and other tools like those in M365.
+Because the [Azure Landing Zone reference implementations](../../enterprise-scale/implementation.md#reference-implementation) contains deployments of [Microsoft Sentinel](/azure/sentinel/overview), they can help you quickly establish visibility in to your Azure environment.
+However, true zero trust visibility requires additional connections with Entra ID and other tools like those in Microsoft 365.
 As a result, there is additional work needed to enable all of your signals to be aggregated together.

 Once signals are flowing, then the work of continual threat hunting and improving the posture based on findings can begin.